10 Things to Do in Columbus, Ohio

 Perhaps the most well-known business in German Village is The Book Loft, a 32-room emporium of discounted books, puzzles, calendars, and more for the literary fan.
 If you can’t find the book you are looking for here, chances are you can’t find it anywhere.
 The Book Loft also has a wide array of souvenirs, gifts, journals, cards, and accessories.

 #5 Make Your Own Scented Candle

-The Candle Lab is a fun place to create your own signature scent for home candles and other items, in the Short North area of town.
-Customers have been coming here for more than 10 years to design soy-based candles with the creations that are appealing to their olfactory glands.
+The Candle Lab is a fun place to create your signature scent for home candles and other items, in the Short North area of town.
+Customers have been coming here for more than ten years to design soy-based candles with the creations that are appealing to their olfactory glands.